opendefensecloud/artifact-conduit/docs/developer-guide/adrs/003-Branch-Naming.md

 ## Decision Outcome

-As a compromise, proposal 3 was initially introduced without compulsion.
-Its use is based on the conventions in the still manageable team and the limited number of developers who can perform reviews.
-If the prefixes are not used, an initial note is sufficient.
+A comparison between versions two and three shows how much the use of prefixes helps in classifying branches.
+Although proposal 3 is more compact, proposal 2 is easier to recognise and is likely to lead to fewer errors in use.

-In a second step, local hooks could be made available and documented for the project's supporters, and a GitHub Action could be defined that prohibits the merging of such branches.
-These steps are optional for the future.
+Initially, use of this standard will not be enforced technically, but will be treated as a convention.
+Later, local hooks will be offered that prevent developers from committing without a correctly named branch.
+We can offer this hook in a documented form, but it can be bypassed.
+Therefore, a GitHub Action can be used to prevent the merging of an incorrectly named branch.

 The branch prefixes and their meanings are:

-- `hot/` for hotfixes with very high priority
+- `hotfix/` for hotfixe branches with very high priority
-- `bug/` for regular bug fixes
+- `bugfix/` for regular bug fixe branches
-- `feat/` for the introduction of new features
+- `feature/` for branches the which introduce new features
-- `imp/` for refactorings and improvements to the code without introducing new features or API changes
+- `improvement/` for branches doing refactorings and improvements to the code without introducing new features or API changes
-- `eval/` for the evaluation of new approaches and technologies
+- `documentation/` for branches containing changes in the documentation and not in the code
-- `doc/` for changes in the documentation and not in the code
+- `release/` for the final branches to be released
-- `rel/` for releases to be released
+- `evalaluation/` for the evaluation of new approaches and technologies; those typically will be dropped later and the results move into own issues and branches

 For all designations, the issue must be mentioned, for example `feat/176-etcd-garbage-cleanup`.
 Additional verbs like `176-add-etcd-garbage-cleanup` are not needed.
 For a release, however, the identifier for example is `rel/2.0.7`.